Fair Access Protocol

 The School Admissions Code outlines that schools are subject to the Public Sector Equality Duty and therefore must have due regard to the need to eliminate discrimination, harassment and victimisation, advance equality of opportunity, and foster good relations in relation to people who share a relevant protected characteristic and people who do not share it.

-The protocol is intended to act as a safety net for the most vulnerable who are unable to secure a school place in the normal way.
+The protocol acts as a safety net for the most vulnerable who are unable to secure a school place in the normal way.
 Being eligible for consideration under the Fair Access Protocols is not a legitimate reason to refuse an in-year application.
 Section 3.24 of the Appeals Code outlines that if an application is refused, the admission authority must present their case for refusal, demonstrating how admission of the child would prejudice the provision of efficient education or efficient use of resources.

 4. Exemptions

 Leeds City Council has a responsibility to all children living in Leeds (defined by the authority that council tax is paid to) to ensure that they have a reasonable and accessible school place.
-This Protocol applies only to children resident in Leeds and to Leeds schools.

-5. Waiting lists
+5. Waiting lists and appeals

-The Protocol may require schools to admit pupils above their Published Admission Number (PAN) and ahead of pupils on their waiting list or those awaiting an appeal.
 Section 2.15 of the School Admissions Code outlines that looked after children, previously looked after children, and those allocated a place at the school in accordance with Fair Access Protocols, must take precedence over those on a waiting list.

-6. School decision making
+6. In-year decision making

-The School Admissions Code (2021), clearly states that all schools must admit every child who has applied for a place, without condition or the use of any oversubscription criteria, unless admitting the child would prejudice the provision of efficient education or the efficient use of resources.
+The School Admissions Code (2021) states that all schools must admit every child who has applied for a place, without condition or the use of any oversubscription criteria, unless admitting the child would prejudice the provision of efficient education or the efficient use of resources.
 Admission authorities must not refuse to admit a child solely because:

 1. They have applied later than other applicants